HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_plan.rst

-1.2 Register a TopValue Account
+1.2 Register a Custody Account
 ~~~~~~~~~~~~~~~~~~~
 Open the app and register a new account using email and mobile phone number.